Read our English Championship beginner’s guide to learn more about one of the most competitive soccer leagues in the world.

 That motivation, plus the prospect of the playoffs with a top six finish, is what helps make the Championship so competitive.
 Not to mention the quantity of matches and humbler venues when compared to the Premier League.

 In recent seasons teams have made a late surge from the lower reaches of the table, into the playoffs and carried their best form into the post-season competition.
-There’s so much to play for in the Championship, meaning it’s set up for undiluted drama on the final weekend and in the playoffs, as Watford found out with this iconic moment in 2013:
+There’s so much to play for in the Championship, meaning it’s set up for undiluted drama on the final weekend and in the playoffs, as Watford found out in 2013.

 With three teams relegated at the end of the season to League One (the third tier of English soccer), it’s rare for teams loitering above the drop zone to be totally assured of their safety in the division.
 For those who are deadlocked on points with another team, goal difference—when the goals scored are offset by the goals against—is used as a tie-breaker.